 Cleanse Your Body, Reveal Your Soul

-Get on the pre-order interest list now!
+Get on the pre-order interest list now by clicking here.

 Here’s a little about why I wrote it.

-Her journey was not without challenges.
-It called upon her to surmount physical challenges and meet resistance within herself that she had buried for years.
-That experience gave her insight into why people don’t heal, and how they can heal on a cellular level, from the inside out.
-“I can say that I have, indeed, returned to my soul.
+My journey was not without challenges.
+It called upon me to surmount physical challenges and meet resistance within myself that I had buried for years.
+That experience gave me insight into why people don’t heal, and how they can heal on a cellular level, from the inside out.
+I can say that I have, indeed, returned to my soul.
 My wish for you is that you will find that path, too.

 Leslie Korn, author of Natural Woman, The Good Mood Kitchen and others

 Joan Borysenko, author of Minding the Body, Mending the Mind